Amore is in the air at these ridiculously beautiful retreats, where you can live la dolce villa in secluded style

 What did the Romans ever do for us?
 The greatest gift might arguably be the villa, sumptuously decorated private residences where the aristocracy luxuriated in fragrant countryside, drank the vineyards dry while enjoying all the rustic charms of a slower pace of life.
 Centuries later, the concept – and the allure – remain much the same.
-From sun-soaked Sicilian villas with volcano views to tucked-away Tuscan farmhouses huddled amongst tree-lined hills, here are 20 of Italy’s best villas to book for group getaways or some intimate indulgence for two.
+From sun-soaked Sicilian villas with volcano views to tucked-away Tuscan farmhouses huddled amongst tree-lined hills, here are some of Italy’s best villas to book for group getaways or some intimate indulgence for two.

 Verdant hills, vineyards, and terracotta roofs – the Bormida Valley in Piedmont is a timeless spot where life slows down.
 And overlooking this sleepy valley is Villa La Madonna.
 Each aspect of the hotel makes the most of its oil painting-worthy location, from the market-fresh ingredients in the kitchen to the swimming pool, fringed by vines.
 The 18 restful rooms are flooded with natural light and brimming with hand-picked furniture infused with the owners’ Scandinavian background.
 Here, truffles are on tap and Barolo wine flows freely from the hotel’s cellar which plays host to sommelier-led tasting evenings – you can even picnic amongst the vines after lending a hand with the grape harvest.